matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/GroupBy.md

 DataTable filter that will group DataTable rows together based on the results of a reduce function.

-Rows with the same reduce result will be summed and merged.

 _NOTE: This filter should never be queued, it must be applied directly on a DataTable._

 **Basic usage example**